Ziroxis/BC/README.md

 #### Additions
 Do not use if statements and their
 #### Changes in api
-If you want to change something in the [API](souls-awakening/src/main/java/com/yuanno/soulsawakening/ability/api), because you are not able to make something you want with what there is now.
-Preferably add unto the interface you can use and if not add your own interface and if needed be your own logic.
+If you want to change something in the [API](block-clover/src/main/java/com/yuanno/block_clover/api), because you are not able to make something you want with what there is now.
+Preferably add your own logic (preferably with documentation), if this is not possible and you have to change something.
+Feel free to do so but definitelly add documentation in the code!